brufinus/fe16-tools/README.md

 # fe16-tools

-A python web application with various tools to assist in a Fire Emblem: Three Houses play-through.
+A python web application with various tools to help with gameplay in Fire Emblem: Three Houses

 The app currently has only one tool, but I plan to implement more if the need arises.